kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-27-fata-morgana-part-one.md

 He’s still got his rucksack slinked over his shoulder, and reaching inside he produces a glass bottle of water, I can see it’s some sequestered screw-top make-shift bottle, label removed, and twirling the lid open, he extracts the cap, and throws the bottle neck down his own and takes deep swigs, finishing the remains of the half full bottle.
 "Can I fill it?" he asks, before stubbing his cigarette.
 *Is this why he’s here?
 For water?*
-"Yeah", I say, and point to the water tank, which he already knows is there.
+"Yeah," I say, and point to the water tank, which he already knows is there.
 "Let me," I find myself saying, and rise to meet him, now meeting his gaze, and next to him, and I’m taller than him, though thinner, and despite that he feels my stance, and I take the bottle and go to the tank and track him behind me as I fill it, and return.
 I give him back the bottle.
 And then I’m calm.
 "Thanks," he says, and then slides in a swift, slow movement from the path, and onto the ground beneath, adjacent to the hut, walking directly from where he came, like some fata morgana returning to the forest.